Jake1510/ooip-tutorial-library/docs/features/FunctionBlocks.md

 - Temperature Controllers
 - Communication Modules

-FUnction blocks allow you to reuse your code in scenarios where you have multiple instances of the same object.
+Function blocks allow you to reuse your code in scenarios where you have multiple instances of the same object.

 Each instance of a function block maintains its own internal state.